cburdine/materials-ml-workshop/_sources/regression/regression_models.md

 def parse_data_vector(row):
     """ parses x and y vectors from a dataframe row """

-    # parse whether or not the bandgap is direct:
+    # parse whether or not the band gap is direct:
     bandgap_direct = 1.0 if row['bandgap_direct'] else -1.0

     # parse the composition dict: